 We’re not talking about Big Brother levels of totalitarian control.
 This is just about giving people the level of access that is relevant to them and reducing issues for other people on the network.

-Here’s some examples of where and how that might work.
+Here are some examples of where and how that might work.

 Retail and Hospitality